Jamie95187/borisbikes/README.md

 ### Gems used

-pry - alternative to irb (used for feature testing the system) rspec - used for unit testing the model rubocop - linter used to write conventional ruby simplecov - to calculate test coverage over the project simplecov-console - to display the coverage onto the terminal
+pry - alternative to irb (used for feature testing the system) <br>
+rspec - used for unit testing the model <br>
+rubocop - linter used to write conventional ruby <br>
+simplecov - to calculate test coverage over the project <br>
+simplecov-console - to display the coverage onto the terminal

 ## User Stories & Domain Models